BattMoTeam/BattMo/_sources/installation.rst.txt

 Update existing installation
 ============================

-In the case where we alread have installed BattMo and you want to update to the latest version.
+In the case where we already have installed BattMo and you want to update to the latest version.
 As usual in git, you will do that by running

 .. code-block:: shell